sbjen/LinkIt/README.md

 ## Installation
 1. Clone the repository or download the project as a ZIP file.
 2. Open Android Studio and import the project.
+3. Add all required dependencies
-3. Sync the project with Gradle to resolve dependencies.
+4. Sync the project with Gradle to resolve dependencies.
-4. Connect an Android device or use an emulator to run the app.
+5. Connect an Android device or use an emulator to run the app.

 ## Dependencies
 - Google ML Kit: Integration with ML Kit for text recognition functionality.
-- AndroidX: Android support library for improved backward compatibility.
 - Room Database: Local database for storing linked notes and URLs.
 - ViewModel and LiveData: Components from Android Architecture Components for implementing the MVVM pattern.